 Eel was the only option on the menu!
 So as a result, I had broiled eel with rice.
 I sat in the front room in a chair at a table and kept my shoes on.
 If I really wanted to be authentic, I could have removed my shoes and sat on the floor in the back room.
 I’m sure the locals appreciated the tourists leaving them alone!

 Naritasan Kongo-oin Shinshoji Temple

-After I wandered through the gardens, following the signs in Japanese, I ended up on the other side of the complex where a Goma (sacred fire rite) was taking place.
-Through the ceremony, the head monk burns earthy passions represented by wood sticks called Goma in the fire of Fudomyoo’s wisdom, and prays with the devotees for their wish to be ennobled and purified for fulfillment.
+After I wandered through the gardens, following the signs in Japanese, I ended up on the other side of the complex.
+Here, a Goma (sacred fire rite) was taking place.
+During the ceremony, the head monk burns earthy passions represented by wood sticks called Goma in the fire of Fudomyoo’s wisdom.
+He prays with the devotees for their wish to be ennobled and purified for fulfillment.
 The ceremony is a daily service at Naritasan.
 It was neat to be a bystander!

 PS…I was slightly entertained by the large difference of toilets…the stand-over urinal pit at the temple to a toilet complete with a bidet at the airport!
 Oh, and I was in Japan, so they shouldn’t have to know English, but they are so smart, I thought they probably would!